 The pituitary consists of a front (anterior) and back (posterior) portion.
 In the anterior pituitary, growth hormone (GH), adrenocorticotrophic hormone (ACTH), thyroid-stimulating hormone (TSH), luteinising hormone (LH), follicle-stimulating hormone (FSH) and prolactin are produced.
-They affect particular “target” tissues throughout the body, including the thyroid gland, adrenal glands, ovaries (women), and testes (men).
-In the posterior pituitary, oxytocin and antidiuretic hormone (ADH), produced in the hypothalamus, are stored for release.
+They affect particular “target” tissues throughout the body, including the adrenal glands, thyroid gland, ovaries (women), and testes (men).
+Oxytocin and antidiuretic hormone (ADH) are produced in the hypothalamus and stored in the posterior pituitary for release.
 Some of the normal functions of these hormones are described below.

-- ACTH: regulates the body’s response to stress via stimulation of the production of cortisol by the aderenal glands.
+- ACTH: Regulates the body’s response to stress by stimulating cortisol production by the adrenal glands.

 - TSH: Stimulates the thyroid gland to produce thyroid hormones, which regulate the rate at which the body uses energy (the metabolic rate).

 - LH and FSH: Required for the development of sexual characteristics at puberty and fertility.